mhered/sevillabot/activity_log.md

 4/1 We bought a line sensor, built a support and tested the sensor on a black line over white background.
 It was not very robust, perhaps related to calibration with direct light and shadows?
 We need to modify the code to detect a white line over black background.
 Also, need to add a PID, but I need a working robot base to calibrate the gains and test it!

+1/2 checking dimensions to mock-up the arena for testing: 7m long course, 570mm long by 53mm high speed bump, section is channel 550mm wide with 70mm high walls (even in speed bump), painted black with 19mm wide white centre line.
+There are 2 turns, looking at the sketch the turns are approx 780mm long at 45 degrees.
+Robot must cross finish line.
+Need start/stop button.
+Retrieve manually from end of course.
+3 runs.
+Apparently in the documentation: https://www.pololu.com/docs/0J18/17 there is a `read_line_white()` function.

 ## [Eco-Disaster](https://piwars.org/2024-disaster-zone/challenges/eco-disaster/)- Sort the barrels of toxic waste!

 ### Challenge description